Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/notebook_tuto_06_marine_mammal_sounds_classification/guide.en-gb.md

 > You can also use the OVHcloud AI CLI to upload files and folders (and be more stable than through your browser).
 >

-If you want to run it with the CLI, just follow this [this guide](/pages/public_cloud/ai_machine_learning/cli_17_how_to_cli_data_notebooks).
+If you want to run it with the CLI, just follow [this guide](/pages/public_cloud/ai_machine_learning/cli_17_how_to_cli_data_notebooks).
 You have to choose the region, the name of your container and the path where your data is located and use the following command:

 ```bash
 ovhai bucket object upload <container>@<region> <paths>